supu2701/Open-CV-Projects/README.md

 6. Coordinates of planned path

 ## 🛑Project 2: Solve the Maze🛑

+## Project Developed under KWOC'21
+KWOC'21- Kharagpur Winter of Code, I mentored and collaborated with a team of 33 participants in developing these Image Processing Projects
 This project aims at finding the solution of perfect mazes, which is defined as a maze that has only one path from any point in the maze to any other point.
 Also, maze has no in-accessible sections, no circular paths and no open areas.
 Maze images should have dark walls on light background.

 ### ⭕Algorithm to be used:⭕